Novite5/idempiere-docker/README.md

 iDempiere starts looking for an existing database, if it don't exist iDempiere will create a seed database.

-> If the database exists iDempiere won't migrate it, you must do it manually, or using `MIGRATE_DATABASE_IF_EXIST=true`.
+> If the database exists iDempiere won't migrate it, you must do it manually, or using `MIGRATE_EXISTING_DATABASE=true`.

 Before starting, it will configure all the settings according to the `setup.sh` or `console-setup.sh` files.
 See [docker-entrypoint.sh](docker-entrypoint.sh) file.